michaelheyman/coinbase-pro-order/README.md

 Anyone with access to these values will have access to your account, so handle these values wisely.

-In order to create a Coinbase API Key:
+In order to create a Coinbase API key:

 1. Go to https://pro.coinbase.com/profile/api
 1. Create a "New API Key" under your desired portfolio, usually "Default Portfolio"